Learning Resources

 A Note on Scientific Literature

 Of course, you can find all of the information you want about Jumping spiders by searching on the Internet, and on YouTube.
 However, I want to point out that much of what we know about any scientific topic was first published in a scientific journal.
 Non-scientists generally don’t use them as sources of information, but whenever we read about some new discovery, that’s where the information came from.
-Science reporters for newspapers, magazines, and web sites must always keep a lookout for interesting research, which they then turn into popular articles for public consumption.
+Science reporters for media outlets must always keep a lookout for interesting research, which they then turn into popular articles, radio and news segments and podcasts, for public consumption.
 I followed the trail for a recent Jumping spider discovery that made it into the national news.

 On 8/8/22, the research paper Regularly occurring bouts of retinal movements suggest an REM sleep–like state in jumping spiders was published in the Proceedings of the National Academy of Sciences